Domino-Blockchain/domichain/docs/src/inflation/inflation_schedule.md

 - Long-term, steady-state inflation is an important consideration not only for sustainable support for the validator ecosystem and the Domichain Foundation grant programs, but also should be tuned in consideration with expected token losses and burning over time.
 - The rate at which we expect network usage to grow, as a consideration to the disinflationary rate.
 Over time, we plan for inflation to drop and expect that usage will grow.

-Based on these considerations and the community discussions following the initial design, the Solana Foundation proposes the following Inflation Schedule parameters:
+Based on these considerations and the community discussions following the initial design, the Domichain Foundation proposes the following Inflation Schedule parameters:

 - Initial Inflation Rate: $8\%$
 - Disinflation Rate: $-15\%$